Kelberman is a leading provider of autism services for children, adults and families in the Mohawk Valley and Central New York.

 Activities include but are not limited to the following:

-- Participate in activities that may include meetings, trainings and committees, and special projects; Establish a work environment that creates positive communication and support between supervisors and employees and applicants.
-Assimilate new employees to the Kelberman’s culture, values, and mission.
+- Establish a work environment that creates positive communication between supervisors and employees and assimilates new employees to the Center’s culture, values, and mission.

-- Ensure compliance with all pertinent government and agency regulations and operating standards.
+- Ensure compliance with all pertinent government and Center regulations and operating standards.

 Required Skills & Abilities

 - Excellent organizational skills and attention to detail.

 - Excellent time management skills with proven ability to meet deadlines.